-Jarvis specified that the singular possessive ‘Mother’s’ should be used, as the day is for each family to honour the mother(s), rather than commemorate all mothers in the world.
+Yes, it does.
+Use the singular possessive Mother’s.
+This is because the day is for each family to honour their mother, rather than commemorating all mothers in the world.

-This Mother’s Day activity will give pupils the opportunity to write a letter of thanks to their mum (or another significant female), and discuss why their mum is special, covering aspects of PSHE, using the worksheet to record their ideas.
+This Mother’s Day activity from literacy resources website Plazoom will allow pupils to write a letter of thanks to their mum (or another significant female).
+They’ll discuss why their mum is special, covering aspects of PSHE.

-The resource pack includes teacher’s notes with 5 lessons, a PowerPoint presentation, a worksheet to record why pupils should thank their mum (alternative version included to thank a different significant female in a child’s life) and writing paper with a selection of Mother’s Day-themed page borders.
+The resource pack includes teacher’s notes with five lessons and a PowerPoint presentation.
+There’s also a worksheet to record why pupils should thank their mum (alternative version included to thank a different significant female in a child’s life).
+You also get writing paper with a selection of Mother’s Day-themed page borders.

 Over at iChild you’ll find a nice selection of crafting activities to create Mother’s Day gifts and cards.

-Granted, you probably haven’t been going through hundreds of ice lollies in recent weather, so you may need to source some unused ones, but this colourful craft activity can make for a lovely little Mother’s Day gift.
+Granted, you probably haven’t been going through hundreds of ice lollies in recent weather, so you may need to source some unused ones.
+Howevr, this colourful craft activity can make for a lovely little Mother’s Day gift.